Skip to main content

 Toast Skagen

-Shrimp salad with mayonnaise, dill, and sometimes roe, served on toasted bread.
-A sophisticated Swedish appetizer perfect for special occasions.
+Shrimp salad with mayonnaise, dill, and sometimes roe, piled on toasted bread.
+A neat Swedish appetizer that turns up at special occasions.

 Allergens: